ai-forever/OCR-model/README.md

 The provided [Dockerfile](Dockerfile) is supplied to build an image with CUDA support and cuDNN.

+Also you can install the necessary python packages via [requirements.txt](requirements.txt)

 ### Preparations

 - Clone the repo.